Nortalle/PROJECTOR_NETWORK_CONTROL_CLAXAN/README.md

 ## Introduction

-While working on a project with a lot of projector, I saw that some of them had an Ethernet Port, So I analyzed the protocol to control them using network
+While working on a project with a lot of projectors, I saw that some of them had an Ethernet Port, So I searched a way to control them using network

-It's for the **CLAXAN CL-ACC-18030N** and **CL-ACC-18030NH**.
+I use the **CLAXAN CL-ACC-18030N** and **CL-ACC-18030NH**.

 ![CL-ACC-18030NH](./pictures/claxan_cl_acc_18030NH.jpg)